smetj/smetj.net/content/submit-elasticsearch-metrics-to-graphite.rst

         port: 2013

   routingtable:
-    - httprequest_one.outbox   -> funnel.one
-    - httprequest_two.outbox   -> funnel.two
-    - httprequest_three.outbox -> funnel.three
-    - funnel.outbox            -> decode.inbox
+    - httprequest     -> decode.inbox
     - decode.outbox   -> encode.inbox
     - encode.outbox   -> output_tcp.inbox
   ...

 Lets run over the different sections of this bootstrap file.

-The routingtable (line 44) determines how modules are connected to each other and therefor determine the flow of events.
+The routingtable (line 33) determines how modules are connected to each other and therefor determine the flow of events.

-The *httprequest_one*, *httprequest_two* and *httprequest_three* instances
-poll the urls (line 6, 12 and 18) which return the available metrics in JSON format.
-The resources are requested with an interval of 1 second (line 7, 13, 19).
+The *httprequest* module instance poll the urls (line 7, 8, 9, 10) which
+return the available metrics in JSON format.
+The resources are requested with an interval of 1 second (line 11).

-The results coming out these 3 input modules then flow via the *funnel* module (line 21) into the *decode* module (line 24) in which the JSON formatted data is converted to the generic metric format.
-The *decode* instance is initialized using the source argument (line 27) which allows you to add the cluster name to the metric names in case you're collecting metrics from multiple cluster instances.
+The results coming out this input module then flows into into the *decode* module (line 13) in which the JSON formatted data is converted to the generic metric format.
+The *decode* instance is initialized using the source argument (line 16) which allows you to add the cluster name to the metric names in case you're collecting metrics from multiple cluster instances.

-The decoded events are then converted into the required Graphite format by the *encode*  module instance (line 29).
-The prefix argument (line 32) allows you to define the top scope of the metric names.
+The decoded events are then converted into the required Graphite format by the *encode*  module instance (line 18).
+The prefix argument (line 21) allows you to define the top scope of the metric names.

 Events then go to the output_tcp module which submits the metrics into